Zero-Tang/EDK-II-Library/README.md

 ```
 Future implementation may deprecate the batch script to build EDK2.

+To build `MipiSysTLib`, you will have to execute `GenMipiSystH.py` script beforehand.

 ## Build BaseTools
 The Python script does not work with BaseTools compilation.
 Please run the batch script for building BaseTools. \
 Please note that the source codes for BaseTools are somehow broken that a few codes can't be built into 64-bit programs.
 This repository currently compile BaseTools into 32-bit Windows program only.